 - Office: Even if you operate the marriage bureau from home, you must have a separate room or space for the operation.
 Having an office in a commercial place is best.

 - Computer: A must for storing your database.

-- Laser printer: For printing letters, the databasem etc.
+- Laser printer: For printing letters, the database, etc.

-- Internet Connection: A must to keep touch in with people.
+- Internet Connection: A must in order to keep in touch with people.

 - Community Magazines: To keep in touch with the community you work with.